 How Do You Know When to Retire … and Begin Your Next Act?

-As I write this first post based on the third edition of Stress: Living and Working in a Changing World, my emotions are mixed.
+As I write this post based on the third edition of Stress: Living and Working in a Changing World, my emotions are mixed.
 On one hand, the idea of writing a blog is exciting.
 On the other hand, as a husband and grandfather, I must ask myself, “Do I have time to take on an additional task?”

 All of us experience varying degrees of stress throughout our lives.
 In my own case, young adulthood was tough, middle adulthood was tougher, and late adulthood has been the toughest.